Multi-objective optimisation via the R2 utilities: R2 Utilities

 \paragraph{Qualitative aspects} The R2 utilities turn out to be a very interpretable class of multi-objective performance metrics.
 In particular, we can relate each component of these utility functions with the three main qualitative aspects that we described earlier in \cref{sec:utility_perspective}.

-\begin{enumerate} \item \textbf{Convergence.} This aspect is determined by the choice of scalarisation function, which assesses the quality for each scalarised optimisation problem.
+\begin{enumerate} \item \textbf{Convergence.} This aspect is determined by the choice of scalarisation function, which assesses the quality of each scalarised optimisation problem.
 To see this clearly, we can rewrite the difference between the total possible utility and the attained utility by the following expectation:

 The difference within this expectation denotes the regret for each scalarised problem.
 Notably, a small regret indicates a high convergence for the scalarised problem.
-As the maximum utility, $U(f(\mathbb{X})) \in \mathbb{R}$, is just a constant, we can interpret large utility values as an indication of high convergence. \item \textbf{Diversity.} This aspect is determined by the probability distribution, which controls the relative importance placed on each scalarised optimisation problem.
-As a result, we can potentially capture and assess different notions of spread and distribution by altering this density appropriately. \item \textbf{Cardinality.} This aspect is determined by $\max$ operation which ensures the utility function is monotone and therefore adding more points will never decrease the utility.
+As the maximum utility, $U(f(\mathbb{X})) \in \mathbb{R}$, is simply a constant, we can interpret large utility values as an indication of high convergence. \item \textbf{Diversity.} This aspect is determined by the probability distribution, which controls the relative importance placed on each scalarised optimisation problem.
+As a result, we can potentially capture and assess different notions of spread and distribution by altering this density appropriately. \item \textbf{Cardinality.} This aspect is determined by the $\max$ operation which ensures the utility function is monotone and therefore the addition of more points will never decrease the utility.
 Note that the utility function would also be monotone if we replaced the max operation with the sum operation.
-The main shortcoming with the summing approach is that it would favour a larger set containing many poor performing points over a smaller set of high performing points. \end{enumerate}
+The main shortcoming of the summing approach is that it favours a larger set containing many poor performing points over a smaller set of high performing points. \end{enumerate}

-\paragraph{Useful properties} Another useful result about the R2 utility functions is that they satisfy both the monotone and diminishing returns property---we state this result in \cref{prop:monotone_submodular} and prove it in \cref{app:proofs:prop:monotone_submodular}.
-From an intuitive perspective, both of these properties seem sensible for a performance metric.
+\paragraph{Useful properties} Another useful result about the R2 utility functions is that they satisfy both the monotone property and the diminishing returns property---we state this result in \cref{prop:monotone_submodular} and prove it in \cref{app:proofs:prop:monotone_submodular}.
+Intuitively, both of these properties seem sensible for a performance metric.
 The monotone property suggests that the quality of a set of vectors should not deteriorate as we add more points, whilst the submodularity property suggests that the improvement in adding more points should diminish with respect to the size of the set.